Developer Tools

 How to write a CLAUDE.md file that actually improves AI agent output.
 Mandatory testing rules, coding standards, and project context that make Claude Code

-Comments Beat Posts for Developer Tool Growth
+LinkedIn Comments Beat Posts for Developer Tool Growth

-Why commenting on outperforms posting for developer tools.
+Why commenting on LinkedIn outperforms posting for developer tools.
 A comment-first social media strategy that builds real audience and drives signups.

 macOS Menu Bar App to Track Claude Code Usage